amasse3/AzureAD-Baseline-MLZ/doc/MLZ-Common-Patterns.md

 ## Type 2: MLZ deployed to standalone Azure platform tenant
 Type 2 is also quite common.This topology should be chosen if a separate security boundary is needed for MLZ Azure subscriptions.

+**Choose Type 2 if:**
+- [x] Microsoft 365 tenant Global Administrators are not trusted to manage the Azure environment
+- [x] Security boundary is needed between MLZ Azure workloads and the M365 environment
+- [x] Azure Virtual Desktop and other PaaS services that do not support guest identities can be hosted in subscriptions attached to the enterprise tenant.

+### Architecture Diagram
 ![Type 2](../img/type2.png)

 ### Summary